umutjohn/CENG501-Spring2022/Project_Tatar/Readme.md

 Explain your code & directory structure and how other people can run it.

 Due to reasons listed at Section 2 I could not complete the project.
-But I obtained the solutions for Random sampling techiques with listed experimental setup.
+But I obtained the solutions for Random sampling techiques for listed experimental setup.

 ## 3.3.
 Results